VenkateshDas/sqlalchemy/README.md

 ### Future Work
-- Reading the file in chunks and processing the chunks to efficiently use the memory.
+- Reading the file in chunks and processing the chunks for computational and time efficiency.
 - Finding an optimal number for bulk insertion based on memory availability.
 - Looking for other ideas to better the approach.